 When you search for a job by keyword, all the positions that contain the word or term you entered will be listed in the posting.
-Using keywords can help you weed out the jobs that don’t fit and allows you to search more effectively.
+Using keywords helps eliminate jobs that don’t fit and allows you to search more effectively.

-If you are searching for a marketing job, you can search using "marketing" as a keyword, then add your location and other search criteria.
+If you are searching for a marketing job, for example, you can search using "marketing" as a keyword, then add your location and other search criteria.
 You can make it even more specific.
-If you're looking for a marketing manager job, for example, you can use that term ("marketing manager") as your keyword.
+If you're looking for a marketing manager job, you can use that term ("marketing manager") as your keyword.

 For example, if you're an app developer, you can search generally using that job title as keywords.
 You can also search by the skills you need to get hired.
-For example, iOS, Android, databases, APIs, etc.
+This might include things like iOS, Android, databases, APIs, etc.

-Keywords to Use
+Types of Keywords to Use

-This depends on your field and the type of job you want.
+The appropriate keywords to use depend on your field and the type of job you want.
 Some of the categories of keywords you may want to use to narrow your search include:

 - Location: It's up to you how precise you'd like to be.
 You can put in a state, city, town, or even a zip code.
 On some job sites, you can specify a radius around a location or within a certain number of miles from a location.
 You'll be able to query by location using advanced search options, which are available on most job sites.